Benefits of PseudoSense

 Pseudomonas aeruginosa is the 2nd priority pathogen for which new antibiotics are urgently needed according to World Health Organisation.

 Validation of PseudoSense

-The proof of concept of PseudoSense has been tested on 62 cystic fibrosis patients for 9 months at the University Hospital of Copenhagen.
-The results showed 100 % accuracy and a detection time of 30 sec when compared to the traditional in vitro diagnostic test (58.8 % and 2-5 days, respectively).
+The proof of concept of PseudoSense has been tested on different patient groups at several hospitals in Denmark – including the University Hospital of Copenhagen.
+The results showed 96.6 % accuracy and a detection time of 30 sec when compared to the traditional in vitro diagnostic test (58.8 % and 2-5 days, respectively).

 Problem with current diagnostic tools

-The treatment of PA infections is currently troublesome due to: a) the lack of early detection tools, allowing the bacteria to adapt by the diagnosis is established (up to 3.5 years after inception); b) patients are forced to go to the hospital frequently, where there is a higher risk of cross contamination; and d) high diagnostic costs associated with laboratory-assessment which take 2-5 days, thus limiting more frequent monitoring.
+The treatment of PA infections is currently troublesome due to: a) the lack of early detection tools, allowing the bacteria to adapt by the diagnosis is established (up to 3.5 years after inception according to bioinformatics studies); b) patients are forced to go to the hospital frequently, where there is a higher risk of cross contamination; and d) high diagnostic costs associated with laboratory-assessment which take 2-5 days, thus limiting more frequent monitoring.

 Our patentable method is capable of detecting bacteria before the conventional culturing.
 We have invented a patentable technology that is capable of identifying microorganisms and other relevant health markers.